Impact Assessment Beyond Compliance: Measuring Real Outcomes

 What real impact assessment looks like

-Real impact assessment is not defined by the number of indicators, but by the depth of understanding it creates.
+Effective impact assessment is not defined by the number of indicators being tracked, but by the depth of understanding created through those indicators.

-It connects activities to outcomes and outcomes to long-term change.
-It accounts for uncertainty and context.
-It evolves as new data becomes available.
+It connects activities to outcomes, outcomes to long-term change, and integrates uncertainty and context into the evaluation process.
+Importantly, it also evolves as new information becomes available.

 In practice, this means: